+New Brunswick’s provincial environmental education competition.
 Schools / groups can register a team of five students, with up to two advisors (teachers, parents, or interested volunteers) to guide the team.
-Resource materials, such as lists of websites and contact people, are available to help teams prepare for the provincial competition in May.
+Resource materials, virtual workshops, activities, and contact people, are available to help teams prepare for the annual provincial competition in May.

 Throughout the school year, teams increase their knowledge of five environmental subjects:

-Workshops (virtual sessions) and field trips (in small groups following COVID-19 safety measures) with professionals are offered throughout the year in preparation for the provincial competition.
+Workshops are available virtually (following COVID-19 safety measures) with professionals and are offered throughout the year in preparation for the provincial competition.
 At the Envirothon NB Competition in May, the students’ theoretical and field knowledge is examined through outdoor or online field tests under the supervision of natural resources professionals, such as aquatic and wildlife biologists, foresters, and soil scientists.
-During these field tests, the students will be asked to do such things as measure the height of trees, describe nutrient cycles in aquatic systems, and identify signs of wildlife.
-During the competition, the teams are also asked to devise and present a proposal to deal with a serious environmental concern presented to them the day earlier.
+During these field tests, the students will be asked to do such things as identify species of trees, describe nutrient cycles in aquatic systems, and identify signs of wildlife.
+During the competition, the teams are also asked to devise and present a proposal to deal with a serious environmental concern presented to them in advance.
 Integrating all five subject areas, and presenting their proposal in a manner that the public will understand, helps students understand real-world issues involving ecology and the environment.

 How It All Began